Nankin - Electric towel warmer ACOVA - Free user manual and instructions

 If you observe a difference between the temperature you have programmed on your remote control and the temperature measured in your room, this will provide a useful alternative means to calibrate the temperature measurement (see chapter 5.5).

-should become faulty (electronic fault or spent batteries), your appliance will show a sensor fault (yellow LED, see chapter 8.3).
-Besides, the battery life will be reduced by using the remote control sensor.
+If you choose to measure the temperature from the remote control, and the latter should become faulty (electronic fault or spent batteries), your appliance will show a sensor fault (yellow LED, see chapter 8.3).

-the control into the drawer if it is being used to measure the temperature of your room.
+If you have a radiator fitted with a storage drawer for the remote control, NEVER put the control into the drawer if it is being used to measure the temperature of your room.
 Similarly, a wall-mounted remote control will not measure the room temperature correctly.

 5.5 Calibration of temperature setting

-Once your appliance has been working for several days, if you notice a difference between the temperature detected in your room and the temperature programmed on your appliance, you can calibrate your appliance in 0.5°C steps.
+Once your appliance has been working for several days, if you notice a difference between the temperature detected in your room and the temperature programmed on your appliance, you can calibrate your appliance in 0.5^ steps.

 Access advanced settings (see chapter 5.3).
-Press the mode key several times to find para- meter 4.
+Press the mode key several times to find parameter 4.

 If the ambient temperature measurement is different from your appliance's temperature setting, press the - or + keys until they match.